-After scrutinizing the various possible locations, we decided to place the structure in the middle of a spacious and empty lawn surrounded by medium sized trees to act as a physical and real comparison to the newly installed and artificial ones, hoping to attract the attention of the students and teachers who had to cross the garden in their daily affairs and maybe take this opportunity to enjoy the shade offered by the canopies.
+After scrutinizing the various possible locations, we decided to place the structure in the middle of a spacious and empty lawn surrounded by medium-sized trees to act as a physical and real comparison to the newly installed and artificial ones, hoping to attract the attention of the students and teachers who had to cross the garden in their daily affairs and maybe take this opportunity to enjoy the shade offered by the canopies.
 The proximity to the lake also brought a fresh relationship to the outdoor setting.
 The total area occupied by the intervention is around 200m2 with a height of 5,40 meters.
 However, the footprint of the trunks (columns) presented as a cross-shaped figure occupies only 1,40m2.

-Treeplets was erected within 10 days and disassembled within two working days.
+Treeplets were erected within 10 days and disassembled within two working days.
 The number of bamboo skilled workers hired to complete this particular job varied between three and seven.
 The quantity of bamboo scaffolding used to erect the canopies of the final structure was about half.
 In order to raise them, the skilled workers had to construct a scaffold, more precisely, a spatial grid from the ground level.
-During the assembly process, the void that we now see as the archways and the outer canopies was densely occupied with bamboo scaffolding, indistinguishing the final structure from its scaffolding.
-Indeed, the magical moment of the assembly happened when the scaffolding was taken down and the final shape revealed itself, as if the clouds gave way to sunshine and everything became clear and illuminated.
+During the assembly process, the void that we now see as the archways and the outer canopies was densely occupied with bamboo scaffolding, distinguishing the final structure from its scaffolding.
+Indeed, the magical moment of the assembly happened when the scaffolding was taken down and the final shape revealed itself as if the clouds gave way to sunshine and everything became clear and illuminated.

 The bamboo scaffolding is an ancient technique introduced in the building industry of Macau and Hong Kong right after the colonization period.
-Nowadays, it is still widely used to skirt up the sides of the skyscrapers.
-Most of the bamboo poles used in the construction of scaffoldings belong to the species Bambusa tuldoides Munro, native of Guangdong province, in the southern of China.
+Nowadays, it is still widely used to skirt up the sides of skyscrapers.
+Most of the bamboo poles used in the construction of scaffoldings belong to the species Bambusa tuldoides Munro, a native of Guangdong province, in the south of China.
 The scaffolds are formed by one or two grids of bamboo poles, in which the horizontal and upright poles are braced by crisscrossed diagonal ones.
 Thin strips of nylon plastic are used to bind the poles.

 Treeplets utilizes the traditional technique of bamboo scaffolding verbatim.
 It is formed by a spatial grid of 60x60cm with bamboo poles varying from 6 meters long to 1 meter with diameters between 5 and 7cm.
 The columns are braced by crisscrossed diagonal poles that stretch to the outer limits of the canopy, with diameters of 8 to 10cm.
 These diagonals are also applied at the rooftop of each tree.
 The joints are tied with white nylon strips to enhance the sculptural quality of the structure, being that the batch had to be specially ordered with a minimum quantity to avoid the usual black color.

-Despite the rigid, rational and modern pixelization effect of the spatial grid, the span of the canopy was in fact inspired by the traditional Chinese roof construction.
-As an example, in the construction of the ancient temples and palaces, timber skeletons are the main supporting frame of the ceramic tiled roof, whose weight is then transferred to the column – the timber post.
+Despite the rigid, rational, and modern pixelization effect of the spatial grid, the span of the canopy was in fact inspired by the traditional Chinese roof construction.
+As an example, in the construction of the ancient temples and palaces, timber skeletons are the main supporting frame of the ceramic-tiled roof, whose weight is then transferred to the column – the timber post.
 Moreover, on top of the column is located the ingenious carpentry technique consisting of a bracket set that allows the wide overhanging eave, in which the rigidity is accomplished through interlocking and cross elements without the need of nails and metal rods.